shahinvaseghi/invpro/production/README.md

   - `BOMMaterial`: BOM line items connecting materials to the BOM header.
 Stores material item, type (FK to ItemType - user-defined), quantity per unit, unit (CharField - stores unit name), scrap allowance percentage, optional flag (0=Required, 1=Optional), and line number for ordering.
 Automatically caches material item code.
 CASCADE delete when parent BOM is deleted.

 - **Process Definitions**
-  - `Process`: describes a production process for a finished item; stores BOM reference, revision, approval state, and primary flag.
-Populates cached finished item code.
-References `Person` for approval workflow.
+  - `Process`: describes a production process for a finished item; stores optional BOM reference, optional revision, work lines assignment (ManyToMany), and primary flag.
+Populates cached finished item code from BOM if provided.
+References `User` (not `Person`) for approval workflow via `approved_by` field. **Note**: `effective_from` and `effective_to` fields have been removed. `revision` is now optional. `approval_status` is managed via approval workflow in list view, not in form.
   - `ProcessStep`: details each step within a process (work center, optional machine assignment, sequence, labor/machine minutes, setup time).
 Caches work center code and machine code when machine is assigned.

 - **Production Orders**